****UPDATED 12/2017 w/ BEST OF SECTION!!!****

 Welcome if you are new!
 And welcome back… here is what I have been working on…

-Goal: Turn “C” and “B” class properties, 60-300 units (stabilized with value add opportunity) with at least 75% LTV/25 year amortization.
-We plan to hold 3-5 years and sell when we have doubled our investors’ money.
+Goal: Turn “C” and “B” class properties, 60-300 units (stabilized with value-add opportunity) with at least 75% LTV/25 year amortization.
+We plan to hold 3-6 years and sell when we have doubled our investors’ money.
+Utilize Non-Recourse debt for extra security.

-1. Value-add component: typically 70-85% occupancy / discount based on condition or motivated seller.
+1. Value-add component: typically 85-90% occupancy for non-recourse loan & discount based on condition or motivated seller

 2. Price: $1,500,000 – $9,000,000, per unit cost under $55K.